MathSEE-Modeling-Week/Modeling-Week/README.md

 You can reference the sample implementation of the Predator-Prey Model server [here](UQ/predprey_server.ipynb) for guidance.
 For further details on UM-Bridge, revisit the [UM-Bridge Documentation](https://um-bridge-benchmarks.readthedocs.io/en/docs/index.html).

 The server is now running and ready to handle requests from a client.
 Since the model itself has been implemented, we can proceed to make model evaluations.
 A client request corresponds to a function evaluation of the Lotka-Volterra system.
 To see how you can interact with the server and evaluate the model, refer to the [first client](/UQ/predprey_firstclient.ipynb).
-This notebook demonstrates how to connect to the Predator-Prey Model server and perform function evaluations by specifying different parameters, initial conditions, and time points.
+This notebook demonstrates how to connect to the Predator-Prey Model server and perform function evaluations by specifying the model parameters.

 ## 3 Basic UQ Methods